-This option emits a usage message and exits.

-This option sets the directory in which the key files are to reside.

-This option indicates to remove the original keyset files after writing the new keyset files.

-This option specifies the cryptographic hardware to use, when applicable.
+- -h This option emits a usage message and exits. - -K directory This option sets the directory in which the key files are to reside. - -r This option indicates to remove the original keyset files after writing the new keyset files. - -v level This option sets the debugging level. - -V This option prints version information. - -E engine This option specifies the cryptographic hardware to use, when applicable.